barnabym/nftartistguide/README.md

 # How many do I mint?

 Scarcity matters maybe a 1 of 1 to start with.
+This will be your 'gensis piece' or 'gensis pieces'.

 # How do I price my work?